 Okay shape?
 What the hell did she mean by that?
 I mean, sure, I wasn’t a professional athlete, but I wasn’t too far from that either.

 “Is it?”
 Lucielle stepped to me.
 Despite being taller, I felt tiny before her.
-She raised a finger and then dug it into my chest.
+She raised a finger and dug her black nail into my chest.
 “From now on, Mina will live with you and get you into shape.
 There will be no discussion about this, young man.”

 What was with the young man thing?
 Arguing seemed ill-advised, so I nodded.